Abhishek-Srujan/CppND-Route-Planning-Project/README.md

 ## Testing

-For exercises that have unit tests, the project must be built with the approprate test cpp file.
+The project must be built with the approprate test cpp file.
 This can be done by passing a string with the `-DTESTING` flag in `cmake`.
 For example, from the build directory:
 ```
 cmake -DTESTING="RouteModel" ..
 make